 They are interested in understanding the structural features of life's key players and to use their insights to identify new therapeutic opportunities to interfere with disease-related processes.

 In this respect the Etzkorn Group at the Institute for Physical Biology of the Heinrich Heine University Düsseldorf focuses on the following topics:

 Membrane systems in neuronal signalling, NMR method development, Biocatalysis.

 The uNMR-NL facility enables non-invasive characterization of molecular systems from the atomic to micrometer range by ultra-high field NMR.
-The current uNMR-NL high-end 1.2 GHz spectrometer is equipped with state-of-the-art instrumentation for all three fields of research, providing the highest sensitivity and resolution in the Netherlands.
-Moreover, dedicated NMR instrumentation and expertise is available at four uNMR-NL sites.
+The current uNMR-NL high-end 1.2 GHz spectrometer is equipped with state-of-the-art instrumentation for all fields of research needed, providing the highest sensitivity and resolution in the Netherlands.